cindylifeier/ocp-ui/docs/style-guide.md

 # OCP UI Style Guide

-*This OCP UI style guide is adopted from [Airbnb React/JSX Style Guide](https://github.com/airbnb/javascript/blob/master/react/README.md) with some modifications.
+*This OCP UI style guide is adopted from [Airbnb React/JSX Style Guide](https://github.com/airbnb/javascript/blob/master/react/README.md) with modifications as indicated.

 *A mostly reasonable approach to React and JSX*